 Request an appointment online

 Patrick has essential tremor.
 After hearing Dr. Xie speak at an event, he came the University of Chicago Medicine for DBS.
 Now he's living without tremors.
-Read Patrick's story.
+Read his story.

 Dr. Xie precisely targeted a quiet grouping of neurons and implanted an electrode in Betty Bertram's brain to control the essential tremor afflicting the left side of her body.
-Read Betty's story.
+Read her story.

 View a partial list of Dr. Xie's publications through the National Library of Medicine's PubMed online database.